-Flourless – Oatmeal is used in place of refined flour for the ultimate healthy and fibre-packed flourless pancakes!
+- Flourless – Oatmeal is used in place of refined flour for the ultimate healthy and fiber-packed flourless pancakes!
+This is a nice twist on traditional pancakes, which tend to be loaded with flour.

 Ingredient Notes

-- Oats – The oats form the base of this recipe and add a healthy dose of fibre.
-They take the place of the flour that you’d typically use in a pancake batter so these pancakes are completely free of refined flour.
+- Oats – The oats form the base of these flourless pumpkin protein pancakes and add a healthy dose of fiber.
+They take the place of the all purpose flour that you’d typically use in a pancake batter, so these pancakes are completely free of refined flour.
 You can use either rolled or quick oats for this recipe.

-- Egg whites – The egg whites help to add an extra dose of lean protein without the addition of too much saturated fat if we were to use all whole eggs.
+- Egg whites – The egg whites are a good source of protein without the addition of too much saturated fat if we were to use all whole eggs.

-- Pumpkin puree – The pumpkin adds a touch of sweetness to the pancakes and is what contributes that vitamin A & C. Additionally it adds some moisture and volume so the end result is fluffy pancakes that are not dry.
-Use pure pumpkin puree; not pumpkin pie filling which is significantly higher in sugar.
+- Pumpkin puree – The pumpkin adds a touch of sweetness to the pancakes and is what contributes vitamins A & C. Additionally, it adds some moisture and volume, so the end result is fluffy pancakes that are not dry.
+Use pure pumpkin puree (not pumpkin pie filling, which is significantly higher in sugar).

-- Optional protein powder – I like to use vanilla protein powder to add some extra sweetness and flavour to the pancakes.
-You can also use unflavoured or leave the protein powder out altogether if desired.
+- Optional protein powder – I like to use vanilla protein powder to add some extra sweetness and flavor to the pancakes.
+You can also use unflavored or leave the protein powder out altogether if desired.

-Preheat griddle to medium high heat.
+- Preheat griddle or frying pan to medium high heat.
 Spray with cooking spray.
 Using a tablespoon, scoop pancake mixture on the pan so it forms a medium-sized circle (use about 2 heaping tablespoons of pancakes mixture for each pancake).

-It literally takes 10 minutes to whip these babies up!
+It literally takes 10 minutes to whip up these easy pumpkin pancakes!

 How to Make Apple Topping